-For better understanding let us review the example below:
+For better understanding let us review the examples below:

-1. Determine the number of branches and nodes in Figure.(3).
-Identify which are in series and parallel.
+1. Observe the circuit below and count the number of branches and nodes.
+Also identify which parts are in series or parallel.

-- The circuit has four elements, thus it has four branches: 10 V, 5 Ω, 6 Ω, and 2 A.
+The circuit above has four element, thus it has four branches:

 Frequently Asked Questions

-What is node branch and loop in a circuit?
+What is the node branch and loop in a circuit?